RahulSDeshpande/tyriar.github.io/_drafts/speed-index-measuring-page-load-time-a-different-way.md

 #### Frames per second

-webpagetest.org captures in 10 frames per seconds currently but that could change in the future, basically the more frames that are measured the more accurate the result will be.
+[webpagetest.org][1] captures in 10 frames per seconds currently but that could change in the future, basically the more frames that are measured the more accurate the result will be.

 #### Paint events

-There is also a more recent method of calculating visual progress by using browser paint events that are emitted via dev tools.
+There is also a more recent method of calculating visual progress by using browser paint events that are emitted via the remote debugging protocol.
 This method is only Chromium-specific however so it cannot be applied to all browsers.